Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Data Description

-Unfortunately, the recovery locations are observed for only 382 theft locations.
-56 of these locations are outside the Neza region.
-This is a commonly encountered situation in the context of car theft and recoveries.
-The set of recovery locations is often quite relative small compared to the set of theft locations, and police have to cope with this.
-In addition, we are additionally facing a problem of incompleteness of the data.
-This is typically the reality in car theft data, and what we show in this paper is modeling strategies within these limitations.
-Note also that the Mexican police are structured so that they also have authority over their city but information from other police departments is sometimes not accessible.
-This means that the Neza police have control only over the recoveries within the Neza region.
-This is the reason why we only have data within Neza.
-Figure \ref{fig:Pairs} shows the plot of the recovery locations for observed theft and recovery pairs as well as a histogram of the distance between theft and recovery locations.
-Fortunately, by looking at Figure \ref{fig:Pairs} the recoveries tend to be close to the origin or theft location.
-Thus there should not be a large number of recoveries (or missing recoveries) far from the city of Neza.
-And this closeness between recovery location and theft location is what motivates our ensuing modeling strategies.
-In addition, we have no individual vehicle data.
+Figure \ref{fig:Pairs} shows the plot of the recovery locations for the observed theft and recovery pairs as well as a histogram of the distance between theft and recovery locations.
+Looking at Figure \ref{fig:Pairs}, we see that the recoveries tend to be close to the theft location.
+This closeness between recovery location and theft location motivates our ensuing modeling strategies.
+This closeness was also found in \cite{Lu(03)} and \cite{SureshTewksbury(13)}.
+Other than locations, we have no individual vehicle data.
 However, the police published an internal report in which they described the cars most often stolen in Neza during the period 2013-2016.
-The list basically included pick-ups.
-The police confirmed that the black market was not the main aim behind a car theft; perhaps the theft was just needed to move (stolen) goods from one place to another.
-This could explain why the recoveries within the city tend to be close to the theft locations.
+Pick-up trucks dominate the list.
+The police confirmed that the black market was not the main aim of a car theft; perhaps the theft was made to move (stolen) goods from one place to another.
+This could explain why the recovery locations within the region tend to be close to the theft locations.
+We note this is in accord with \cite{Morganetal(16)} who observe that the majority of recovered vehicles occur because the theft was motivated by joy-riding, by the need to travel, or by desire for the contents of the vehicle rather than the vehicle itself.